timelab/ADEM-Logos/README.md

 # Timelab ADEM project logos

-The [Timelab](http://timelab.org) ADEM project enables cyclists to measure particulate matter (PM10 and PM25).
-The quality based on these measurements are displayed on the device, temporarily stored and sent via WiFi to a central data collection service.
+[ADEM](http://ik-adem.be) is a community based, open source, citizen science project, which enables cyclists to measure air pollution (PM10 and PM25 particles).
+Through the mapping of air quality, the project aims to raise awareness on health and ecology in an urban context.
+The project spans from the hardware and software development of the device and visualization tools, as well as impact analysis and the transfer of knowledge through workshops and campaign material.

-The aim of this project is to create a low-cost open-source DIY hardware and firmware kit that is modular and adjustable, can be locally reproduced and repaired.
+This repository hosts the logos for the project &mdash; including laser/sticker cutter ready versions of the designs.

-This git repository hosts the hardware designs, firmware and technical documentation for the ADEM device.
-You can find the documentation at: [https://github.com/timelab/ADEM/tree/master/docs](https://github.com/timelab/ADEM/tree/master/docs)
+The project's website is [ik-adem.be](http://ik-adem.be) (ultimately the gathered data will be visualized there).

-More information related to this project is available from the project’s wiki at: [http://wiki.timelab.org/wiki/A.D.E.M](http://wiki.timelab.org/wiki/A.D.E.M)
+The hardware designs, firmware and technical documentation can be found in [this repository](https://github.com/timelab/ADEM).

 We welcome feedback and contributions.

 ![Adem logo](http://timelab.github.io/ADEM-Logos/svg/adem_logo_stroke.svg)